 Tomb of the Sidonian

 Sometime in the Hellenistic (or maybe Persian) period, a group of Sidonians settled at Maresha.
 This beautifully decorated tomb was used by Apollophanes, the head of the Sidonian settlement for 33 years.
 It was in use from the 3rd to the 1st centuries BC.
 The end of the cave is shaped like a bed and was the resting-place of the Sidonian patriarch.
 Numerous other burial niches were carved on either side of the chamber.

 Download all of our Judah and the Dead Sea photos!

-Bet Guvrin (The Jewish Magazine) A good discussion of Bet Guvrin’s history and a detailed description of the caves.
+Beit Guvrin (The Jewish Magazine) A good discussion of Bet Guvrin’s history and a detailed description of the caves.

 1,000 Ancient Letter Seals Found in Beit Guvrin National Park (Jewish Press) This 2018 article gives a readable background on recent archaeological discoveries, accompanied by a few photos.